-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+• The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Ę delalibans and the private loans average from et sin ula oniv de me ci mulative average or brivate loans.

 Average per-

 Number in the Percent of the undergraduate-

-class (defined class (defined borrower
+Number in the class (defined class (defined borrower

-in H4 above) above) who cumulative
+above) who cumulative

-who horrowed borrowed from principal
+in H4 above) borrowed from principal

+who borrowed

-from the types of loans specified in the first column the types of loans specified in the first column (nearest 1%) borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans. В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. С Institutional loan programs.
-D State loan programs.
-E Private student loans made by a bank or lender.
+Source/Type of Loan from the types of loans specified in the first column the types of loans specified in the first column (nearest 1%) borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+314 73.00% \$27,174 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+312 73.00% \$22,400 С Institutional loan programs.
+0 0.00% \$0 D State loan programs.
+2 0.00% \$4,782 Е Private student loans made by a bank or lender.
+62 14.00% \$24,903